Print

 Socioeconomic status

 Research has shown that the risk of developing COPD is associated with lower educational and income levels.
-Experts believe this is due to factors such as nutrition, overcrowding and air pollution.
+Experts believe this is due to factors such as nutrition, overcrowding, smoking and air pollution.

 Early life and environmental factors